Therapy for Women Navigating Emotionally Confusing or Controlling Relationships

 a strong sensitivity to others’ moods or reactions

-These patterns often develop as ways of staying connected, safe, or emotionally attuned to others—but over time, they can leave you feeling disconnected from yourself.
+These develop as ways of staying connected, safe, or emotionally attuned to others—but over time, they can leave you feeling totally disconnected from yourself.

 You Don’t Have to Have It All Figured Out to Get Support